Less Data, Faster Convergence: Goal-Driven Data Optimization for Multimodal Instruction Tuning: Additional Analysis

 \subsection{Trajectories}

-Figure~\ref{fig:supp-efficiency} extends the headline peak-match result in the main paper to the full four-benchmark trajectories under the same fixed comparison contract: only data allocation varies.
-The earlier crossing pattern appears on all four benchmarks, so the gain is neither a single-checkpoint artifact nor a benchmark-specific anomaly.
-The separation is largest on \mvb, \vmm, and \mlvu, where \gdo enters the useful score range well before the 512k \uni budget is exhausted.
-This is the practical form of the paper's central claim: the optimized subset does not only end higher, but reaches the useful operating region substantially earlier. \lvb follows the same pattern with a smaller margin, consistent with the distribution mismatch discussed in the main paper: it emphasizes ultra-long videos, whereas the training pool is dominated by short-video QA and image QA.
-Even there, the crossing still happens earlier than the fixed \uni reference, which keeps the less-data, faster-convergence pattern intact across all four benchmarks.
-The four panels also show that this earlier crossing is not produced by one unusually favorable branch, but by a consistent shift of the full training trajectory.
+Figure~\ref{fig:supp-efficiency} extends the headline peak-match result in the main paper to the full four-benchmark trajectories under the same fixed comparison contract in which only data allocation varies.
+The earlier crossing pattern is visible beyond a single checkpoint and across all four benchmarks.
+The separation is largest on \mvb, \vmm, and \mlvu, where \gdo enters the useful score range well before the 512k \uni budget is exhausted. \lvb follows the same pattern with a smaller margin, consistent with the distribution mismatch discussed in the main paper, since it emphasizes ultra-long videos, whereas the training pool is dominated by short-video QA and image QA.